-Could you: Strongly Agree Disagree Strongly Agree Disagree Do you have the sensitivity to deal with people when they are distressed, confused or being obstructive?
-Can you take the responsibility for representing the Irish Prison Service when you are at work and when you Do you have the belief that people have the capacity to change?
-Do you think you are someone who "does the right thing" even when working alone/not being supervised?
-Are you able to meet the demands of working in a disciplined uniformed Can you take orders from other people?
-Can you accept the need to keep to rules that tell you what you can and cannot wear and the standard of appearance you must maintain e.g. Can you get on with people from different backgrounds and cultures?
+Could you: Strongly Agree Agree Disagree Strongly Disagree

+Do you have the sensitivity to deal

+with people when they are

+distressed, confused or being

+obstructive?

+Can you take the responsibility for

+representing the Irish Prison Service

+when you are at work and when you

+are not?

+Do you have the belief that people

+have the capacity to change?

+Do you think you are someone who

+"does the right thing" even when

+working alone/not being supervised?

+Are you able to meet the demands of

+working in a disciplined uniformed

+service?

+Can you take orders from other

+people?